Gabriel Moreno Player Props: Diamondbacks vs. Pirates

 Gabriel Moreno At The Plate

-- In 64 games played this year, he has hit a homer in only two of them.
+- He has homered in two of 65 games played this year, and in 0.9% of his plate appearances.

-- Moreno has had an RBI in 20 games this season (31.3%), including four multi-RBI outings (6.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Moreno has had at least one RBI in 30.8% of his games this season (20 of 65), with two or more RBI four times (6.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored at least once 15 times this season (23.4%), including one multi-run game.
+- In 15 of 65 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.